 Over the last few years millions of Americans have lost their home equity and now find their underwater mortgages are difficult to refinance.
 An "underwater mortgage" is a term used to describe when a borrower has a mortgage that is greater than their home value.
-In other words if they sold their home today, they would owe the bank money because the proceeds from selling their house would not cover the lien that is owned on their property.
+In other words, if they sold their home today, they would owe the bank money because the proceeds from selling their house would not cover the lien that is owned on their property.
 Many homeowners are suffering from payments they can no longer afford, but because underwater mortgages have been preventing them from refinancing into a more affordable loan payment.
-BD Nationwide can help you find lenders that specialize in subprime and HARP mortgage programs.
+BD Nationwide can help you find lenders that specialize in subprime, hard money loans for bad credit and HARP refinance programs.

 Consider refinancing your underwater loan while there are low rate refinance programs available: Now you can eliminate your underwater mortgage by refinancing with the Home Affordable Refinance Program!
 Get more info on fixed rates that could potentially save you money!

 Home Affordable Refinance Program - This government program enables borrowers who have a Fannie Mae or Freddie Mac owned mortgage to refinance their first mortgage balance regardless of the loan to value.
 HARP 3.0 has focused the program to provide solutions for consumers that have an upside down loan attached to their primary residence.
+This unique 100% mortgage-refinance program will not be available forever.
 Check rates on the HARP mortgage plan now.